Hansstayhungry/Whispers/README.md

 Whispers - A post sharing app designed between couples It is now available at https://whispers-f1v1.onrender.com/ PostgreSQL for Azure is implemented for this demo.
+## ATTENTION, DUE TO THE LIMITAION on onrender.com. onrender.com is an entry on the public suffix list, this restricts access to cookies across subdomains.
+Therefore, the functionality of the hosted website is compromised.

 If you don't feel like sign up to test out the features, you can utlize the demo account below:
 (email and password are the same)